 - Platforms:

-- DD+: Compatible with PS4, PS5, PC and XBOX Series S/X and One.
+- DD+: Compatible with PS4, PS5, PC, Xbox Series S/X, and Xbox One.

-- DD: Compatible with XBOX and PC.
+- DD: Compatible with Xbox and PC.

 - Price:

-- DD+: Price of 1179$ without pedals and steering wheel.
+- DD+: Price of €999, excluding pedals and steering wheel.

-- DD: The price of the base alone is 999$.
+- DD: The price for the base unit alone is 799€.

-Driving sensations
+Driving Experience

 - ClubSport DD+: With 15 Nm, it provides even more detailed and powerful feedback, ideal for those seeking maximum precision and realism in endurance races or intense competitions.